Tags: BBQ pork buns, Char Siu Bao, Char Siu Pork, Dough, Green Onions, Hoisin Sauce, Pork, Roast Pork, Soy Sauce

 4. Heat an ungreased griddle or heavy skillet over medium to medium-high heat.

-5. Lay the tortilla on the hot griddle (you should hear a faint sizzle and see an almost immediate bubbling across the surface).
+5. Lay the tortilla on the hot griddle (you should see an almost immediate bubbling across the surface).
 After 30 to 45 seconds, when there are browned splotches underneath, flip it over.
 Cook the other side 30 – 45 seconds until it also has brown splotches; don’t over cook the tortilla or it will become crisp.

 6. Remove and wrap in a cloth napkin placed in a tortilla warmer or warm oven.
 Roll and cook the remaining tortillas in the same manner and stacking them one on top of the other.